1000 Calorie Diet Plan for Diabetics

 A 1000 calorie diet plan for diabetics can help you lose some quick weight while simultaneously keeping your blood sugar levels in check.

-You have to keep a tab on your daily carbs intake while increasing the protein and fat content within your daily meals.
+You must keep a tab on your daily carbs intake while increasing the protein and fat content in your daily meals.

 See Also